 How is it organised?

-Children who want to be a member of the Children’s Leadership Team in Key Stage 2 need to present to their peers and explain why they want to be a member of the leadership team.
+Children who want to be a member of the Children’s Leadership Team from Years 2 to 6 need to present to their peers and explain why they want to be a member of the leadership team.
 There will be two children from each class.

 Candidates will give a formal speech/presentation to the whole class, explaining fully why they want to be on the CLT